 Thanks for writing in and for your very thoughtful question.

 You are correct in your understanding that a team member’s day-to-day duties should not be included in OKRs.
-OKRs are used for high-priority change and should not look like a job description or ‘Business As Usual’.
-As John Doerr once shared: “If my objective is to grow a beautiful rose bush, I know without asking that you also want me to keep the lawn green.”
+OKRs are used for high-priority change and should not look like a job description or “business as usual.”
+As John Doerr, author of Measure What Matters, once shared: “If my Objective is to grow a beautiful rose bush, I know without asking that you also want me to keep the lawn green.”

 That being said, the folks whose job it is to keep the lawn green can still use OKRs in meaningful and valuable ways.